-Councillors are ultimately responsible for informing of any prescribed conflict of interest on matters to be discussed at a Council or committee meeting.
+Councillors are ultimately responsible for informing of any prescribed conflict of interest on matters to be discussed at a Council or committee meeting (other than ordinary business matters).
 When dealing with a prescribed conflict of interest, Councillors must abide by the following procedures:

-- 2.3.1 A councillor who has notified the chief executive officer of a prescribed conflict of interest in a matter to be discussed in a council meeting must also give notice during the meeting. - 2.3.2 A councillor who first becomes aware of a prescribed conflict of interest in a matter during a council meeting must immediately inform the meeting of the conflict of interest.
+- 2.3.1 A councillor who has notified the chief executive officer in writing of a prescribed conflict of interest in a matter to be discussed in a council meeting must also give notice during the meeting. - 2.3.2 A councillor who first becomes aware of a prescribed conflict of interest in a matter during a council meeting must immediately inform the meeting of the conflict of interest. - 2.3.3 A Councillor with a prescribed conflict of interest must inform the meeting of the Local Government of their prescribed conflict of interest and provide the following details (at a minimum): - a) if it arises because of a gift, loan or contract, the value of the gift, loan or contract